WHEN:Thursday, October 23, 2014

 Martha Jane Murray

-Martha Jane Murray works for the William J. Clinton Foundation Climate Initiative where she serves as a policy associate to address global warming with large scale and replicable green building projects.
-An architect, Murray was the first LEED Accredited Professional in Arkansas and the founding chair of the USGBC-Arkansas Chapter, and is a passionate researcher and design practitioner of “green buildings.”
-She was one of five national core committee members who organized the national USGBC 2005 response for the Katrina sustainable rebuilding effort.
-She subsequently spent two years working on sustainable rebuilding strategies for New Orleans, particularly in the public school system.
+Martha Jane Murray, is the program manager for the Clinton Foundation’s Climate Initiative (CCI.)
+Martha Jane was the first LEED AP in Arkansas and the founding chair of the USGBC-Arkansas Chapter.
+She was one of five core committee members who organized the national USGBC GreenBuild 2005 response for the Katrina sustainable rebuilding effort.
+She spent two years working on sustainable rebuilding strategies for New Orleans, coordinating the NOLA 100 low income homeowner rapid rebuild program for CCI and facilitating LEED green building strategies for the entire New Orleans Recovery public school district.

 Kimberly Lewis (Moderator)